hexojs/hexo/source/docs/commands.md

 $ hexo migrate <type>
 ```

-Migrate from other blog systems.
+Migrates from other blog systems.

 ## clean